 - RETN Ltd. Headquarters established in London;

-- First PoPs (London, Helsinki, St. Petersburg, Moscow); provision of IP transit services over leased capacity;
+- First PoPs (London, Helsinki, St. Petersburg, Moscow) set up.
+Provision of IP transit services over leased fibre;

-- RETN becomes member of world’s major Internet Exchange Platforms: AMS-IX, DE-CIX, LINX, MSK-IX, Equinix.
+- RETN becomes member of world’s major Internet Exchange Platforms: AMS-IX, DE-CIX, LINX, MSK-IX, Equinix Ashburn.

 - New PoPs in Central and Eastern Europe, North America and Asia;

-- Simultaneously network development in Central and Southern Russia.
+- Network development in Central and Southern Russia.
 Significant client base is formed consisting of major Russian providers of the time;

 - Completion of European DWDM ring from Moscow to Frankfurt via Scandinavia and back to Moscow via Ukraine;

-- RETN becomes synonymous in the European market with delivering high capacity carrier services at competitive price points, disrupting the existing market with fast provisioning and flexible contract terms.
+RETN became synonymous in the European market with delivering high capacity carrier services at competitive price points, disrupting the existing market with fast provisioning and flexible contract terms.